Nimaoth/Nev/docs/settings.md

-# Incompleted list of all settings
+# Incomplete list of all settings

 For examples and default values see [here](../config/settings.json)